-Specialising in rehabilitation and housing & equipment, Carlie provides expert occupational therapy to adult clients.
-She has worked internationally, including locum and permanent positions in Australia and New Zealand.
-Carlie is now based in Lancashire, visiting clients at home in Blackburn, Blackpool, Lancaster and Warrington, as well as areas of Greater Manchester and Cheshire.
+Specialising in Functional Rehabilitation and Housing & Equipment, Carlie provides expert occupational therapy to adult clients.
+She has worked internationally but is now based in Lancashire, visiting clients at home in Blackburn, Blackpool, Lancaster and Warrington, as well as areas of Greater Manchester and Cheshire.

 Carlie has worked across a number of clinical settings, including acute & forensic mental health, in-patient & community rehabilitation and psychogeriatric services.
-She specialises in working with clients with neurological and physical conditions, including dementia, stroke and Multiple Sclerosis (MS).
+She specialises in working with clients with neurological and physical conditions, including dementia, stroke, and multiple sclerosis.
 Having worked in such different environments, Carlie has developed her core OT skill, including how to work as part of a team and the importance of including clients and their families within the rehabilitation process.

-Having assessed her client, Carlie works with them to establish meaningful rehabilitation goals and developing a bespoke treatment plan.
-Intervention can include neuro-rehabilitation, provision of equipment and housing adaptations, fatigue management strategies and return to work programmes.
+Carlie works with her clients to establish meaningful rehabilitation goals and develop a bespoke treatment plan.
+Carlie is also skilled in neurological rehabilitation, the provision of equipment and housing adaptations, fatigue management strategies, and return to work programmes.
 Carlie aims to help her client improve their quality of life and overall independence within their home and community.

-Carlie is dedicated to on-going education and professional development and completed a Occupational Therapy (MSc) in July 2016, focusing on the understanding of autonomy for people with dementia and how OT's enable autonomy for vulnerable clients.
+Carlie is dedicated to her on-going education and professional development.
+She completed an Occupational Therapy MSc in 2016, focusing on the understanding of autonomy for people with dementia and how OT's enable autonomy for vulnerable clients.

 North West England, Cheshire, Cumbria, Greater Manchester, Lancashire, Merseyside, Manchester, Salford

 Housing and Equipment, Vocational Rehabilitation, Functional rehabilitation, Neurological rehabilitation